-Table 4: List of FY 2020 Property Leases Sampled by the NASA OIG
+Table 4: List of FY 2020 Property Leases Sampled by the NASA OIG a The tenant list includes the University of California, Berkeley lease, which was signed on October 22, 2020.

 Source: NASA OIG depiction of Ames information.

 Note: Dollar amounts are rounded.